SEO silos are your best startup marketing weapon in the fight against online anonymity.

 For your startup to rank well on Google for any meaningful keyword, it needs to recognize you as an authority on that topic.

-To make that happen, you’re going to take advantage of a simple tactic called the content silo.
+To make that happen, you’re going to take advantage of a simple tactic called a content silo, or also referred to as an SEO silo.

 Here is what you will learn in this post: